LAMOR-yonsei/lamor-yonsei.github.io/content/_index.md

     content:
       title: |
         LAMOR (Laboratory for Atmospheric Modelling Research)
-      image:
-        filename: welcome.jpg
       text: |
         <br>

-        The **LAMOR** has been a center of excellence for research, teaching, and practice about **atmospheric modeling** since its founding in 2017.
+        **LAMOR** has been a center of excellence for research, teaching, and practice about **atmospheric modeling** since its founding in 2017.

   - block: collection
     content: